Terra Nomad

 84. Hold the water taste test for my friends

-85. Finish the small painting and hang it somewhere
+85. Finish the small painting and hang it somewhere (In Progress.
+It's abstract, so it is hung but not finished.)

 86. Get a passport (DONE May 16th, 2007)

-87. Make a significant contribution to a Wikipedia article (Done on Eragon Live in summer 07)
+87. Make a significant contribution to a Wikipedia article (DONE on Eragon Live in summer 07)

-88. Get one KOL character to 50 ascensions (soelo is at 20)
+88. Get one KOL character to 50 ascensions (In Progress, soelo is at 27)

-89. Make cookies from scratch
+89. Make cookies from scratch (DONE July 08)

 90. Make another dessert from scratch

-91. Make an entire meal (entree, two sides and a beverage) myself
+91. Make an entire meal (entree, two sides and a beverage) myself (DONE Feb 07)

 92. Purge the clothes I no longer wear

-93. Make an asian noodle dish in my wok
+93. Make an asian noodle dish in my wok (DONE May 08)

-94. Play board games with my friends
+94. Play board games with my friends (DONE)

 95. Build a Sandcastle

-96. Retake Calculus 2
+96. Retake Calculus 2 (DONE Aug 08)

-97. Flirt with a stranger
+97. Flirt with a stranger (DONE)

 100. Get contact lenses and wear them